The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ### SMN

 Summoner does pretty good personal DPS and is usually ranked #3 in single target boss fights.
-SMN can line up their trance windows with Devilment, however, there are situations where it is better for SMN to rush their trances which may desync it from Devilment in some fights.
+SMN can line up their Trance windows with Devilment, however, there are situations where it is better for SMN to rush their Trances which may desync them from Devilment in some fights.
 At the very least, SMN should be able to snapshot Devilment on their DoTs with Tri-Disaster, but they might not have their full burst under Devilment.
 Their Esprit generation is on the lower side due to wanting to stack Crit/DH/Det over spell speed and will likely stay between a 2.50 and 2.48 GCD.
-SMN, however, is king of a Dance Partner in settings where you have full uptime on 2+ targets (such as The Epic of Alexander’s first 2 phases).
+SMN, however, is king of a Dance Partner in settings where you have full uptime on 2+ targets (such as The Epic of Alexander’s first two phases).

 ### RDM/DRG